bozhko-egor/dota2-discord-bot/README.md

-Use [**this**](https://discordapp.com/oauth2/authorize?client_id=189656913246420992&scope=bot&permissions=268561414) link to invite bot to your server.
+Use [**this**](https://discordapp.com/oauth2/authorize?client_id=189656913246420992&scope=bot&permissions=268561414) link to invite the bot to your server.

 ##Adding matches

-You can add your games to bot's DB following these simple steps:
+You can add your games to the bot's DB following these simple steps:

-1. `!add_steamid <32bit steamid>` - Makes connection connection Steam id - your Discord id
+1. `!add_steamid <32bit steamid>` - links Steam ID to your Discord ID.
 2. `!parse_my_game_history` - Parses your matches into DB.
 Takes about 10-15 min per 1000 games.

 **NOTE: Dota2 API gives a maximum of 500 last games for each hero you play.
 So if you have more than 500 games as same hero bot may not be able to get full stats.**

 **NOTE2: Make sure you have "Expose Public Match Data" setting enabled in the Dota 2.**

-**NOTE3: After successfully adding your Steam id bot will automatically parse your Dota 2 matches into db every hour**
+**NOTE3: After successfully adding your Steam id bot will automatically parse your Dota 2 matches into DB every hour**
 ## List of commands:
 Command prefix = `!`